EmilB04/HandyScripts/Vencord/README.md

 This folder contains batch scripts for managing Vencord, a Discord client modification.

 ## Scripts Intendedness
-This script is intended for when Discord is updated, which forces the need to re-inject  Vencord.
+These scripts are intended for when Discord is updated, which forces the need to re-inject  Vencord.

-This script makes it super easy to reapply vencord with just a click.
+They makes it super easy to reapply vencord with just a click.

 ## Requirements